Victorcorcos/liero-hacks/mods/README.md

 ## Mandatory nObjects and sObjects ⚠️

-There are some specific indexes of `nObjects` that **need** to have items filled and is used on the internals of the liero game.
+There are some specific indexes of `nObjects` and `sObjects` that **need** to have items filled and is used on the internals of the liero game.

 The hardcode mandatory items.